trenb/PDU3VSR_to_graphite/README.md

 ## Synopsis:

-  PDU3VSR_to_graphite.sh will scrape the web interface of a TrippLite PDU with a WebCard that support per port metering and ship them off to Graphite, so you can do cool stuff like see how much power that blade chassis you might be in charge of is actually using (Sample graphs coming!)
+  PDU3VSR_to_graphite.sh will scrape the web interface of a TrippLite PDU with a WebCard that supports per port metering and ship them off to Graphite, so you can do cool stuff like see how much power that blade chassis you might be in charge of is actually using (Sample graphs coming!)